m-a-kh/Minecraft/README.md

 ### About

-Maven MCP 1.8.9 is an updated version of MCP.
-It uses Maven, has a clean code structure, supports Linux and version control in your projects!
+minecraft 1.8.9 is an updated version of MCP.
+It uses gradle, has a clean code structure.

 ### Setting up workspace